jordan-public/dual-rollup-zk-opt/README.md

-There are cryptographic proof systems such as zk-SNARK, zk-STARK, PLONK, etc. which can convince the verifier with extremely high likelyhood, making it computationally next-to-impossible to convince the verifier into false positive information.
-The $T$ in these cryptographic proof systems is described as a set of constraints, which the constructor of the prover $P_{T}$ and verifier $V_{T}$ can write in a specific language such as Circom, Zokrates, Snarky.js, Noir etc.
+There are cryptographic proof systems such as zk-SNARK, zk-STARK, PLONK, etc. which can convince the verifier with extremely high likelyhood, making it computationally next-to-impossible to convince the verifier into false positive information. $T$ in these cryptographic proof systems is described as a set of constraints, which the constructor of the prover $P_{T}$ and verifier $V_{T}$ can write in a specific language such as Circom, Zokrates, Snarky.js, Noir etc.

-Let us distinguish between "zero-knowledge", "some-knowldge" and "validity" proofs:
+Let us distinguish between "pure zero-knowledge", "some-knowldge" and "validity" proofs:

 ### Pure Zero-Knowledge Proofs